Global Expansion and the CAGE Distance Framework

 The bigger the difference in wealth and consumer income, the greater the distance between international markets.
 Furthermore, a positive correlation between per capita GDP and trade flow can be identified, hence favoring richer countries.
 Companies that rely on the resources of local markets, such as skilled employees, for example, can replicate their business easier when distances are low.
 However, if a company seeks economic arbitrage, a large economic distance is helpful as goods and services can be produced in countries with cheaper labor and sold in countries with higher incomes.

-A CAGE Interpretation for Software
+Example: A CAGE Interpretation for Software

+I run a software company, so I want to interpret the CAGE distance framework on the less common example of software internationalization.
 Software is great as the distribution channels are mainly online, meaning that technically, billions of people spread across the globe already have access to your product from day one.
 Still, some of the dimensions of the CAGE model are highly relevant to a software product.
 I‘ll explain the case for a mobile app.

 The cultural aspect of distance is, in my experience, the most critical factor for a software product.
 This goes heavily into product design – mainly the internationalization (i18n) of UI and UX.